mkbredem/aap_tfc_workshop/2.3-jobtemplates/README.md

 > **Tip**
 >
-> Copy and paste the Name value into the Job Templates, so if a Solution is used, the job templates you created will simply be updated or skipped if no changes are identified, otherwise, you will have similarly named redundant job templates when a solution runs.
+> Copy and paste the Name value into the Job Templates, so if a Solution is used, the job templates you created will simply be updated or skipped if no changes are identified, otherwise, you will have similarly named, redundant, job templates when a solution runs.

 > **Tip**
 >